rjain2470/conductor/README.md

 > "I'm interested in the relationship between regulator and discriminant for totally real cubic fields of class number 1 — can you pull those and plot them on a log-log scale?"

 > "Give me a table of the weight-2 newforms with CM at squarefree levels under 500."

+By utilizing modern methods in prompt engineering, text-to-SQL, and AI-powered data analysis, Conductor allows users to spend less time navigating databases and more time exploring mathematical questions.

 # Setup